 We are aware of the media reports out of Iran and we are gathering more information.

 — The Boeing Company (@Boeing) January 8, 2020

-As the crash occured in Iran, the Iranian aviation administration should lead the investigation in line with ICAO conventions accompanied by investigators from the type certificate issuing country, the NTSB, and the original equipment manufcturers, Boeing.
+As the crash occured in Iran, the Iranian aviation administration should lead the investigation in line with ICAO conventions.
+The investigators should be accompanied by investigators from the type certificate issuing country, the NTSB, and the original equipment manufcturers, Boeing.
 At the time of writing a full statement has yet to appear from Ukraine International Airlines

 Ukraine International Airlines has a fleet of 40 aircraft consisting of 26 Boeing 737 Next Generation aircraft, 4 Boeing 767s, 3 Boeing 777s and 7 Embraer ERJ-190.
-Though the airline has Boeing 737 MAX aircraft on order, the crashed aircraft is an aircraft of the previous generation.
+Though not identified or directly with Boeing, the airline has Boeing 737 MAX aircraft on order.
+The crashed aircraft is an aircraft of the previous generation.
 With an average age of 12.4 years, Ukraine International Airlines operates a relatively young fleet with no prior accidents reported.